Ovid/zen-of-test-suites/README.md

 refactor.

 Finally, some developers simply don't have the background necessary to implement performance optimizations.
-While performance profiles such as Perl's [Devel::NYTProf](http://search.cpan.org/dist/Devel-NYTProf/lib/Devel/NYTProf.pm) can easily point out problem areas in the code, it's not always clear how to overcome the discovered limitations.
+While performance profilers such as Perl's [Devel::NYTProf](http://search.cpan.org/dist/Devel-NYTProf/lib/Devel/NYTProf.pm) can easily point out problem areas in the code, it's not always clear how to overcome the discovered limitations.